 Rapid blade deployment is another key option to consider when choosing an EDC knife.
 At a moment’s notice, you should be able to deploy your blade for important tasks or in a self-dense situation – should it arise.
 If your blade is slow to open or is prone to sticking then you could be screwed, that’s why choosing one with a great mechanism is paramount.

-The Buck’s flipper facilitates ultra-fast and smooth opening and its tactical design and anti-reflective steel drop point blade makes the Buck a solid choice as a rescue knife or self-defense weapon.
+The Buck’s flipper facilitates ultra-fast and smooth opening and its tactical design and anti-reflective steel drop point blade make the Buck a solid choice as a rescue knife or self-defense weapon.
 The CNC Machined G10 Handle also features a removable, reversible tip-up carry clip to help discreetly carry the Buck on your person.

 16. Cold Steel Recon 1 Mini EDC Knives (Currently Unavailable)

-Famous for raising the bar in the knife industry Cold Steel’s Recon 1 line of tactical folders are setting a standard that’s hard to beat.
+Famous for raising the bar in the knife industry Cold Steel’s Recon 1 line of tactical folders is setting a standard that’s hard to beat.
 They’re designed to be as tough as nails and will cut as a chain saw.
-Available with two, three, four and five-inch blades, every aspect of their construction has been over-engineered to make them as strong, durable and effective as possible.
+Available with two, three, four, and five-inch blades, every aspect of their construction has been over-engineered to make them as strong, durable, and effective as possible.

 The Recon 1 Mini features a three-inch blade made from imported Japanese AUS 8A stainless steel.
 This undergoes vacuum heat treatment and sub-zero quenching that results in a level of toughness unmatched at this price point.
 The handle features G-10 laminate scales contoured for a non-slip grip and protects Cold Steel’s world-renowned Tri-Ad back locking system.
 This set-up means you can always depend on the blade to stay securely open, even in the most trying of conditions.